KL-UCB-switch: optimal regret bounds for stochastic bandits from both a distribution-dependent and a distribution-free viewpoints: Description of the Setting and Statement of the Main Results

-We consider the simplest case of a bounded stochastic bandit problem, with finitely many arms indexed by $a \in \{1,\ldots,K\}$ and with rewards in~$[0,1]$.
+We consider the simplest case of a bounded stochastic bandit problem with finitely many arms indexed by $a \in \{1,\ldots,K\}$ and with rewards in~$[0,1]$.
 We denote by $\pset$ the set of probability distributions over $[0,1]$: each arm $a$ is associated with an unknown probability distribution $\nu_a \in \pset$.
 We call $\unu = (\nu_1, \dots, \nu_K)$ a bandit problem over~$[0,1]$.
 At each round $t \geq 1$, the player pulls the arm $A_t$ and gets a real-valued reward $Y_t$ drawn independently at random according to the distribution $\nu_{A_t}$.
-This reward is the only piece of information available to the player.
+The sequence of these rewards is the only piece of information available to the player.

 A typical measure of the performance of a strategy is given by its \emph{regret}.
 To recall its definition, we denote by $\Ed(\nu_a) = \mu_a$ the expected reward of arm $a$ and by $\Delta_a$ its gap to an optimal arm: